leightkt/voice2vibes-backend/README.md

 BLUETOOTH LOW ENERGY

-Bluetooth Low Energy (BLE) is moder bluetooth technology that uses lower power consumption.
+Bluetooth Low Energy (BLE) is modern bluetooth technology that uses lower power consumption.
 This allows applications to run on a small battery.
 BLE remains in sleep mode constantly except for when a connection is initiation.
 Connections are short and data transfer is fast.
 Most of our modern devices use BLE.